Logo image

 Saltburn started off as a row of houses along the beach towards Huntcliff.
 The village was well known for smuggling, with the most famous smuggler being John Andrew, landlord of the local Ship Inn from 1780.
 The Government had imposed heavy taxes on imported goods around that time, such as gin, tea, brandy and textiles.
 Smuggling was the way to avoid taxation.

-The Saltburn that is seen today, has most of the buildings built high above the beaches, many from the 1860s.
-These were mainly built to create a holiday town, planned by Henry Pease, who controled of the railways in the area.
-The Railway reached Saltburn in 1861, and the Zetland Building was completed in 1863, to serve as a top Railway Hotel.
+The Railway reached Saltburn in 1861, the Zetland Building was completed in 1863, to serve as a top Railway Hotel.
 Decline in tourism to the area in the 1980s, led to the Zetland Building being converted to luxury flats.
 Regular trains still run from Darlington and Middlesbrough.

-The Saltburn Cliff Lift opened on Saturday 28th June 1884, to make easy travel between the town and beach, about a 120 foot climb, price about £1 each way.
 The 1,500 feet Saltburn Pier opened in May 1869, with a landing stage at the end of the pier for steamers.
 The first steamers used the pier on the 14th May 1870, starting a service between Saltburn and Middlesbrough.

 Saltburn Station image

-Saltburn Train Station
+Train Station Large

 Saltburn Cliff Lift top image